 Baseline Characteristics

 Data from 93 participants (56% males) were analyzed.
 Baseline vs. treatment characteristics for the overall groups are presented in Table 1.
+On average, participants were middle-aged (56.2±11.0 years), obese (30.5 ±5.3 kg/m2) with moderate to severe OSA (30.6 [24.4 – 43.5] events/hr).

 Oral Appliance Therapy

 The final protrusion provided by the oral appliance was, on average, 89% (range: 44-100%) of the maximal mandibular protrusion.
 Overall, treatment lowered AHI by a median of 67% and had favorable effects on arousal frequency and oxygenation (Table 1).
-N=43/93 patients were responders according to our a priori definition.
+Forty-three patients were considered responders according to our a priori treatment outcome definition.

 Bivariate Analyses